 - any information relating to technical or medical reason for a malfunction or deterioration of a custom-made device that has led the manufacturer to recover the device

 - any information that indicates the device does not comply with the essential principles.

-It is mandatory for medical device sponsors and manufacturers to report adverse events associated with a medical device.
-If there is any doubt about whether an adverse event report should be submitted, then the report should be submitted.
+Please note: It is mandatory for medical device sponsors and manufacturers to report adverse events associated with a medical device to the TGA.

 Requirements for health professionals

-The health professional prescribing the custom made device is responsible for specifying its design characteristics or construction.
-If they are also the manufacturer or sponsor of the medical device, then they must also meet the relevant responsibilities.
+The health professional prescribing the custom-made device is responsible for specifying its design characteristics or construction.
+If they are also the manufacturer or sponsor of the medical device, then they must also meet the relevant regulatory responsibilities.